xbeat/Machine-Learning/README.md

 Understanding Adversarial Attacks on Neural Networks

 Adversarial attacks are techniques used to manipulate input data, often images, to deceive machine learning models, particularly neural networks.
 These attacks exploit vulnerabilities in AI systems, causing them to misclassify inputs or produce unexpected outputs.
 This presentation will explore the concept of adversarial attacks, their types, and their implications for AI security.

+## 25 Essential Mathematical Concepts for Data Science

+Maximum Likelihood Estimation (MLE)

+Maximum Likelihood Estimation is a fundamental statistical method used to estimate model parameters by maximizing the likelihood function of observed data.
+In data science, MLE serves as the theoretical foundation for many machine learning algorithms, particularly in parametric modeling and probabilistic approaches.

 ## Introduction to Python